psilons/python-ent-tutorial/README.md

 ### Python Enterprise Tutorial

-Python has too many libraries: https://github.com/vinta/awesome-python
+Python has so many libraries, e.g., https://github.com/vinta/awesome-python
+Often, there are more than one way to do something.

 We intend to provide a minimal foundation for enterprise applications.
 No matter how we try, this is subjective.
 We provide one tool for each of the